 Jason is a two term AmeriCorps Alum having served in 2006 as a member of AmeriCorps*NCCC, Class XII at the Perry Point, MD campus on Fire II, Eagle IV and the Gulf Liaison Team supporting Hurricane Katrina recovery operations in Mississippi and Louisiana as well as performing a broad range of natural resource management services from Maryland to Maine.
 Jason references this year of service as the linchpin that led to a second year of service with AmeriCorps, Florida State Parks where he served with Talbot Islands State Parks in Jacksonville, FL which included Little Talbot Island, Big Talbot Island, Fort George Island and Pumpkin Hill Preserve, where he participated in prescribed fire operations, depression marsh thinning and GPS surveys of gopher tortoise and pitcher plant populations.

-Jason is living his dream of building a career built upon empowering others to discover their purpose in something greater than themselves while creating more sustainable, accountable, and just communities in the process.
+Jason’s career is built upon empowering others to discover their purpose in something greater than themselves while creating more sustainable, accountable, and just communities in the process.

 In his free time, Jason enjoys sculpting with reused materials, photography and spending time with his family.

 Connect with Jason on social media at Facebook or LinkedIn.
 If you are interested in learning more about CAC AmeriCorps and opportunities to make a difference in East Tennessee either as a organizational partner or member, visit the website.